wdafert/kids-youtube-filter/README.md

 ### Deployed Version

 [Heroku Deploy](https://kids-youtube-filter.herokuapp.com)
+command to deploy: git push heroku master

 ### Instructions
 Use any email and password to create a new user
-Choose Reviewer in settings to be able to also add new videos
+Choose reviewer in settings to be able to test the whole system and also add new videos

 ### Local install - Available Scripts